niklasbaier/instant-repo/README.md

 > Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of **Features** or a **Background** subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.

-This is a template repository that can be forked to easily create new projects from a well-established starting basis.
+This is a template repository that can be used/forked to easily create new projects from a well-established starting basis.
 It includes best practices that I have come across, including

 - dependency management via [Poetry](https://python-poetry.org/docs/)
 - pre-commit hooks for formatters & linters via [Ruff](https://docs.astral.sh/ruff/) and `mypy`